Skip to content

 ## Rules:

 - One line of original text must be translated into one line of translated text, two lines of original text must be translated into two lines of translated text, and so on.
-It is strictly forbidden to translate one line of original text into two lines of translated text, or to translate two lines of original text into one line of translated text.
+It is strictly forbidden to translate one line of original text into two lines of translated text, or two lines of original text into one line of translated text.

-## Limitations:
+## Restrictions:

-- Keep line breaks in the translation.
+- Keep line breaks in the translated text.

 ## Output Format